 We normally limit screen time, but road trips are a worthy exception—within reason.
 Whether it’s a portable DVD player, a tablet or a handheld game, give everyone a set amount of time with their electronics and then put them away.
 Bonus points for geography-based games!

 Break up the boredom by surprising kids with what we like to call a “bag of tricks.”
 Take any bag and fill it with dollar store goodies such as stickers, toy cars, puzzles, crayons and coloring books, etc. Inexpensive or not, they’ll be drawn by the lure of something new.

 - Snack Attack

 Everyone knows that when traveling with kids, snacks are non-negotiable.
 Rather than rely on gas station finds, pack your own unexpected mix of tasty, travel-friendly treats.
 Think trail mix, oatmeal cookies, pretzels, string cheese and, of course, Go Organically Organic Fruit Snacks.
-Available in single serve pouches, they’re a perfectly portable, non-messy choice that will make kids happy.
-And happy kids mean quiet kids!
+Available in single serve pouches, they’re a perfectly portable, non-messy choice that will make your whole car happy!